lt455067/agnai-guides/docs/memory/chat-embeds.md

 > Note: this is only a brief overview of how to use chat embeds and user embeds in Agnai.
 For a more in-depth overview of how embeddings work with LLMs in general, check out https://pub.aimind.so/llm-embeddings-explained-simply-f7536d3d0e4b?gi=537c9fd225d8

-User embeds and chat embeds are a sort of "dynamic memory".
+User embeds and chat embeds are both a form of retrieval augmented generation (RAG) and form a sort of "dynamic memory".
 Similar to the memory books, User Embeds and Chat Embeds will use keywords and context from the chat history to include relevant pieces of information.

 Like memories, embeds are a way to dynamically include relevant information without cluttering up your character card, system prompt, etc.